AymericROUVRAIS/dotfiles/README.md

 These are my config files for Arch Linux.

-## Prerequisites
+## Programms in the config

-A couple of programms should be installed for this to work:
+A couple of programms should be installed for this to work.
+This can be done by hand or with the `install.sh` script.

 - Bspwm and polybar
 -  Alacritty with zsh
 - Neovim and a couple of dependecies for the packages:
-  - TODO
+  - latex packages
 - Brightnessctl and pulsemixer

 For latex (also needed for Neovim config):